ucsc-astro/coffee/16_10_20_git/discussion.md

 git config --global core.editor emacs
 ```

+To avoid logging in everytime you connect to a remote repo, upload your ssh public key to GitHub or BitBucket.
+See [here](https://help.github.com/articles/generating-an-ssh-key/) for details.

 ## A git glossary

 See also on [GitHub](https://help.github.com/articles/github-glossary/)

-* branch - a parallel version of the repository
+* branch - a named reference to a particular commit

 * clone - to make a copy of the repository

-* commit - to save the changes in the saving area to the repository
+* commit - to save the changes made in the staging area to the repository

 * diff - to check how a file is different between commits

-* fetch - get information from a remote repository
+* fetch - to get information from a remote repository

-* fork - copy a remote repository to a new remote repository
+* fork - to copy a remote repository to a new remote repository

+* hash - a mapping of anything to a unique-ish 40 character string, used by git to have unique references to each commit

+* HEAD - a reference to the current commit, that is, the commit to which the next commit will reference back

-* master - the main branch of a repository
+* master - conventionally, the primary branch of a repository

-* merge - copy changes from one branch to another
+* merge - to bring in changes from one branch to another

 * modified - describes file changes that aren't yet tracked in the staging area

-* origin - conventional name for the default remote repository
+* origin - a conventional name for the default remote repository

-* pull - read new changes into the local repository
+* pull - to read new changes from a remote repository into the local repository

-* pull request - ask for changes to be made to the remote master branch
+* pull request - to ask for changes to be made from the local repository to the remote master branch

-* push - write changes to remote repository
+* push - to write changes from the local repository to a remote repository

 * remote - a server with a git repository

-* repository - a directory tree with revision history
+* repository - a directory tree with a revision history

-* upstream - conventional name for the remote repository of which the local one is a fork
+* upstream - a conventional name for the remote repository of which the local one is a fork